 - 2 lbs. organic sweet corn

 - crumbled feta cheese (optional – to taste )

 - 2 tsp. ground black pepper

 - ½ tsp. salt

 - 1 small bundle fresh basil (chopped fine)

 - Start your corn on the stove, and gather all your ingredients.

 - Chop the peppers and onions into bite size pieces.
 The smaller you chop the pieces, the better texture your salad will have.

-- When the corn is done cooking, allow to cool, then add that and all the veggies to a large mixing bowl.
+- When the corn is done cooking, strain and allow to cool, then add combine the corn and all the veggies in a large mixing bowl.
 Toss well.